ISISComputingGroup/lewis-ess/docs/user_guide/remote_access_devices.rst

     $ python lewis-control.py device start

 Only numeric types and strings can be used as arguments via the ``lewis-control``-script.
-The script always tries to convert parameters to ``int`` first, then to ``float`` and leaves it as ``str`` if both fail.
-For other types and more control over types, it's advised to write a Python script instead using the tools provided in ``lewis.core.control_client`` which makes it possible to use the remote objects more or less transparently.
-An example to control the
+The script uses the Python rules for parsing literals, so ints, floats, tuples, lists, dicts are submitted to the server.
+For more complex types and more control, it's advised to write a Python script instead using the tools provided in ``lewis.core.control_client`` which makes it possible to use the remote objects more or less transparently.
+An example to control the chopper:
-chopper:

 .. code:: python